-Risk adjustment for sociodemographic factors remains a controversial issue that must balance concerns that adjustment could mask healthcare disparities with the need to ensure those serving vulnerable populations are not penalized unfairly.
+Risk adjustment for sociodemographic factors remains a controversial issue that must balance concerns that adjustment could mask healthcare disparities with the need to ensure that entities serving vulnerable populations are not penalized unfairly.
 Those in favor of risk adjustment for these factors argue that it is necessary to ensure fair, unbiased, and accurate measurement.
 Those opposed to adjusting for these factors are concerned that doing so will create different performance standards for different patients.
 Based on these concerns, the NQF Board of Directors implemented a two-year trial period when performance measures may be adjusted using sociodemographic factors where appropriate.
-During this project the Standing Committee was asked to assess each measure to determine if SDS adjustment is appropriate.
+During this project, the Standing Committee was asked to assess each measure to determine if SDS adjustment is appropriate.

-A growing body of literature demonstrates a relationship between a patient's socioeconomic status and their risk of hospital readmission.
-At the same time, the Patient Protection and Affordable Care Act (ACA) created the Hospital Readmissions Reduction Program (HRRP), a pay for performance program that reduces payments to hospitals that are determined to have excess readmissions.
-Because of the potential relationship between factors such as income, education, and social support and a patient's likelihood of being readmitted, there are concerns that the HRRP unfairly penalizes safety-net institutions that treat higher numbers of vulnerable patients13 and that doing so takes away resources that these facilities need to serve patients with complex medical and social needs.
+A growing body of literature demonstrates a relationship between the socioeconomic status of patients and their risk of hospital readmission.
+At the same time, the Patient Protection and Affordable Care Act (ACA) created the Hospital Readmissions Reduction Program (HRRP), a pay-for-performance program that reduces payments to hospitals that have excess readmissions.
+The potential relationship between factors such as income, education, and social support and a patient's likelihood of readmission raises concerns that the HRRP unfairly penalizes safety-net institutions that treat higher numbers of vulnerable patients and that doing so takes away resources that these facilities need to serve patients with complex medical and social needs.
 However, other stakeholders feel that adjusting the measures may mask disparities in care and prefer other solutions such as additional payments to support the safety net.

-Because of the potential impact of SDS factors on the results of these measures, the Standing Committee focused on the need to ensure they are appropriately risk-adjusted.
-Under the validity criterion, the Standing Committee had careful deliberations about whether SDS adjustment is appropriate.
-The SDS Expert Panel stressed the need to assess each measure individually to determine if SDS adjustment is appropriate and that there must be a conceptual basis and empirical evidence to support the inclusion of SDS factors.
-The Panel also noted the potential need to explore the use of community variables to characterize the environment in which the patient lives as well as community characteristics that are relevant as characteristics of the healthcare unit such as funding for safety net provides and the pool of available healthcare workers.
+Because of the potential impact of SDS factors on the results of these measures, the Standing Committee focused on the need to ensure that they are appropriately risk-adjusted.
+Under the validity criterion, the Standing Committee deliberated about whether SDS adjustment is appropriate.
+The SDS Expert Panel stressed the need to assess each measure individually to determine if SDS adjustment is appropriate and emphasized that there must be a conceptual basis and empirical evidence to support the inclusion of SDS factors.
+The Panel also noted the potential need to explore the use of community variables to characterize the environment in which the patient lives as well as community characteristics that are relevant to the healthcare unit, such as funding for safety-net providers and the pool of available healthcare workers.